TranslationalBioinformaticsLab/INDELfindR/README.md

                         evaluating more reads which overlap neighboring
                         sliding windows and removing more duplicate read calls -l number, --min_indel_length number
-                        Minumum number of ref or alt allele basepairs for an indel to be called (default = 5 nucleotides) -nr number, --number_reads number
+                        Minimum number of ref or alt allele basepairs for an indel to be called (default = 3) -nr number, --number_reads number
-                        Minumum number of supporting reads for a single given indel to be called
-  -mq number, --mapq_filter number
+                        Minimum number of supporting reads for a single given indel to be called (default = 4) -mq number, --mapq_filter number
-                        Minumum read mapping quality required to evaluate a read.
+                        Minimum read mapping quality required to evaluate a read (default = 20).
   -t filename, --target_regions filename
                         File path to .bed file containing regions in which to perform variant calling.
 Chromosome syntax must match bed file (ex. `Chr1`, `chr1`, or `1`).
   -nc number, --number_cores number
-                        Number of cores to use for fork/join parallel computation during indel calling and filtering.
+                        Number of cores to use for fork/join parallel computation during indel calling and filtering
+                        (default = 4).
   -p, --primary_chromosomes
-                        Call indels in primary chromosomes only ignoring ALT contig alignments (chr1-22,X,Y,M only).
+                        Call indels in primary chromosomes only ignoring ALT contig alignments (chr1-22,X,Y,M only) (default =
+                        True).
   -vaf number, --vaf_filter number
-                        Minumum variant allele freqency required for an indel to be reported
+                        Minimum variant allele freqency required for an indel to be reported (default = 0.01).
   -dp number, --read_depth_filter number
-                        Minumum indel range read depth required for an indel to be reported
+                        Minimum indel range read depth required for an indel to be reported (default = 10).
   -o filepath, --outname filepath
                         Define the output directory path
 ```